tempage/synura/post.md

     "content": "This is a comment.", // Can be string or list of content items "likeCount": "10",
     "dislikeCount": "0",
-    "level": 0 // Nesting level (0 for root, 1 for reply, etc.)
+    "level": 0, // Nesting level (0 for root, 1 for reply, etc.)
-  }
+    "menus": ["Reply", "Report"] // Optional: Menu items for this comment }
 ]
 ```